itsmeameer/draivi-backend-task/README.md

  1. Make sure you have PHP and MySQL installed on your device
  2. Download the repository
  3. Copy the `.env.example` to `.env`
  4. Set a `DB_DATABASE`, `DB_USERNAME` and `DB_PASSWORD`.
-Change other variables of needed.
-The example file already has some credentials (e.g price list API key). they can be changed if needed.
+Change other variables if needed.
+The example file already has some settings, they can be changed if needed.
+ 5. Set the API key for the Currency Layer API
- 5. Run the command `php artisan key:generate` to generate an app key
+ 6. Run the command `php artisan key:generate` to generate an app key
- 6. Run the command `php artisan migrate` to setup the database.
+ 7. Run the command `php artisan migrate` to setup the database.

 ### Import File
 Run the command `php artisan price-list:import` to download and import the file.